Guidance Documents for Sustainability Action

 A groundbreaking new guide, featuring stories from 25 health care organizations around the globe, offers a roadmap to develop a sustainable purchasing strategy that prioritizes community and environmental health and safety while reducing costs.

-To access the full version of the Sustainable Procurement Guide, click here.
+To access the full version of the Sustainable Procurement Guide, click here (available for GGHH members).

 The Waste Guidance Document sets out strategies for health care facilities to meet the target of treating their waste in the most sustainable way possible from transportation to storage, treatment, recycling, and disposal.
 Recommended actions in this guide are supported with reference to real world examples and other resource on successful implementation.